 Common psychological symptoms of withdrawal include, but are not limited to:

 The substances most commonly associated with painful or difficult withdrawal include alcohol, benzodiazepines, opiates, amphetamines, and cocaine.
 Alcohol withdrawal is considered very dangerous and can even become life-threatening.
-The presence of other substances compounds the dangers of alcohol withdrawals.
+The presence of other substances compounds the dangers of alcohol withdrawal symptoms.
 The first 72 hours of withdrawal are the most difficult.
-At Westwind Recovery®’s® Los Angeles detox center, our expertise is in helping you detox as safely and comfortably as possible.
+But, professional detox services can help you through this process.

 What to Expect During Drug and Alcohol Detox